 Commercial-scale aquaponics – validating design and economics

 Population rise, climate change, water scarcity, and food security are among the most important challenges the world currently faces.
 Aquaponics is a closed loop, zero-waste system consisting of hydroponics and aquaculture elements.
 It provides sustainable food production to address these problems.
 In aquaponics systems, nutrient rich water is circulated from a fish tank(s) to vegetable grow beds.
 Vegetables act as a filter by using nutrients from the fish waste feces, which purifies the water before it is recirculated to the fish tank.
 This results in both water saving aquaculture technology and soil saving agricultural technology.

 Backyard aquaponics has become more common in recent years to supply vegetables and fish for household consumption, however, the economic feasibility of commercial scale operations is still unclear.
 There is lack of quantitative data to support the development of economically feasible, commercial-scale aquaponics systems.

 Nova Aquaponics is a clean-tech company focused on developing and commercializing sustainable solutions for the food industry.
 The company has developed a prototype of commercial-scale aquaponics system, the AP-200.
-With NSCC's support and collaboration with Acadia University, the company is improving its ability to provide equipment that is capable to meet the water quality, environmental, and economic challenges.
+With support from NSCC and Acadia University, the company is improving its ability to provide equipment that is capable to meet the water quality, environmental and economic challenges.
 The ETARL is assisting in conducting market research activity to inform design and validate product viability, organize the regulatory compliance steps, and map out a financing strategy.